Bachelor of Science in Bioinformatics

 Disciplinary Elective Courses

-A wide range of specialised courses in bioinformatics, biomedical sciences, statistics and computer science can be chosen to fulfil the disciplinary elective courses.
-Students are required to take 3 to 4 courses from over 20 courses.
-Some example bioinformatics courses include:
+A wide range of specialised courses in bioinformatics, biomedical sciences, statistics and computer science can be selected to fulfil the disciplinary elective requirements.
+Students are required to take three to four courses from a choice of over 20 courses.
+Some examples of bioinformatics courses include:

 • Structural Bioinformatics